Legal Analysis, Writing, and Skills - LAWS

 LAWS and Southwestern's Advocacy Honors Programs

-Southwestern has three advocacy honors programs—Moot Court Honors Program, Negotiation Honors Program, and Trial Advocacy Honors Program—which hold intramural competitions during the Spring semester.
-Each LAWS track feeds into its respective honors program intramural competition.
+Southwestern has three advocacy honors programs—Moot Court Honors Program, Negotiation Honors Program, and Trial Advocacy Honors Program*—which hold intramural competitions during the Spring semester.
+Any student, regardless of LAWS track, may compete in any of the intramural competitions held in the spring of the first year.

 Click here for more information on Intramural Competitions and Honors Program Selection.